FOCUSING ON DISCIPLESHIP: 20 IN 20

 As we focus our efforts, we are highlighting five spiritual practices of Christian discipleship:

 We’ve set some ambitious goals around these spiritual practices: 20 goals to be exact!
 These goals are outlined in the accompanying pamphlet.
 Some goals can be achieved individually; others will need teams of people to accomplish.
 Some goals are committee guided, while others may be staff directed.
 Without question it will take all of us working together to reach these goals.

-Two families are designated each Sunday to serve as coffee hosts and greeters (one family for each service).
+Two-Three families are designated each Sunday to serve as coffee hosts and greeters (one family for each service).
 Greeters/coffee hosts will be notified by mail of their Sunday assignment.
 If you are unable to serve on that Sunday, you will be responsible for finding your own substitute; service groups will be posted on church bulletin boards, in the church newsletter, and below.
-(Please do not call the church office to make changes.)

 The committees of The Federated Church are a way to serve and get connected in a particular area of the church life.
 Committees meet at 6:30pm on the second Tuesday of each month.
 Meeting length is usually 1 hour.
 No meetings are held in July

 “You shall love your neighbor as yourself.”
 Mark 12:31